suitcss/suit/doc/STYLE.md

 ### 3.1.
 Format

 * Always use lowercase tag and attribute names.
-* Write one discrete element per line.
+* Write one discrete, block-level element per line.
-* Use one additional level of indentation for each nested element.
+* Use one additional level of indentation for each nested block-level element.
 * Use valueless boolean attributes (e.g. `checked` rather than `checked="checked"`).
 * Always use double quotes to quote attribute values.
 * Omit the `type` attributes from `link` stylesheet, `style` and `script` elements.
 * Always include closing tags.
-* Don't include a trailing slash in self-closing elements.

 (Keep line-length to a sensible maximum, e.g., 80 columns.)